-The aim of the non-profit organisation registered in Germany in the name of Afghanistan-Schulen – Verein zur Unterstützung von Schulen in Afghanistan e.V., and its partner organisation VUSAF Union of Assistance for Schools in Afghanistan is to support education for Afghan girls and boys from nursery school to university as well as vocational training.
+The aim of Afghanistan-Schulen, a non-profit organisation registered in Germany, and its partner organisation VUSAF Union of Assistance for Schools in Afghanistan is to support education for Afghan girls and boys from nursery school to university as well as vocational training.
 Due to war and unrest, most schools are either destroyed or damaged.
 Furthermore, many villages never had a school in the past.
 In order to work effectively, we concentrate our efforts in the North of Afghanistan.
 We consider our projects as help for self help.
 We work closely together with the people in the towns and villages.
 Our partners suggest the projects and together we try to implement them in a culturally acceptable way.

 1983 during a holiday together with her daughters, Ursula Nölle saw the suffering in the Afghan refugee camps in Pakistan.
 Because of her daughter's knowledge of Dari, they managed to get in direct touch with the people in a camp where first schools were being set up.
 Ursula Nölle's first project was a girls' school, a project which was especially important as girls don't have many chances to be educated.
 In the following years, many more schools were set up in the camps.